Special Privileges Mean Special Equipment

 The power of Reusch is that as a company they focus only on gloves.
 While Puma and adidas are innovative and offer some of the best products on the market, soccer goalie gloves are never going to be their main focus as companies.

 Reusch on the other hand has operated as a sports glove manufacturer for over 80 years!
 This pair, the Attrakt R3 FS Goalkeeper gloves, features Reusch’s lightest non-removable finger supports for the best of both worlds when it comes to movement and protection.

-We especially love their DuraGuard palm patch which will help these gloves remain viable through more practices and games.
+We especially love their DuraGuard palm patch, which will help these gloves remain viable through more practice and games.

 - Finger Protection